hongshuochen/EE599-HW3/README.md

 ```
 bazel test tests:q6_student_test
 ```
+Please compute the time complexity of your implementation.

+Answer:
 ## Optional Question

 The goal of this section is to introduce you to more challenging questions and some common problems in coding and algorithms.